Reading time: 5 min.

 950 ARS (50 USD)/pers roundtrip

 The bus cost is pretty high, so maybe it’s your chance to try hitchhiking.
-We heard a lot of travelers do it, to save some money.
+We heard a lot of travelers do it, to save money.

 The entry is free on this side of the National Park.
 Just get registered at the Visitor Center and off you go.